 If your plan involves investing we’ll work together to develop your risk profile and investment time frame and consider which types of assets (such as shares, property and fixed interest) might suit you best.

-This stage involves your financial planner researching possible products, considering strategy options, and weighing up the pros and cons of all possible scenarios.
+This stage involves your financial adviser researching possible products, considering strategy options, and weighing up the pros and cons of all possible scenarios.

 Only then do we put together a recommended plan of action for you to consider.

 We present our recommendations to you in a document called a Statement of Advice (SoA), which may contain options for you to consider and showing the costs and potential benefits of each option.

 Depending on the complexity of your circumstances and goals, an SoA can be quite long – so we’ll work with you to make sure you fully understand all of it, and will answer any questions you have.
 Only when you’re 100 per cent comfortable with what we’re proposing will we move to the next stage.